Inspector Gadget 2: Plot

-Crime in Riverton has ceased ever since Dr. Claw was arrested and sent to prison, and Inspector Gadget and his Gadgetmobile are having problems in their line of work, mostly because Gadget, out of boredom, is overreacting to and sending people to jail for unintentional and minor transgressions by them against the law (such as sending a group of Girl Scouts to jail for selling cookies that were barely past the expiration date).
-To make things worse, he has been having problems with glitches that cause the wrong weapon to be activated whenever he says "Go go gadget…".
+Crime in Riverton has ceased ever since Dr. Claw (real name: Sanford Scolex) was arrested and sent to prison, and Inspector Gadget (real name: John Brown) and his Gadgetmobile are having problems in their line of work, mostly because Gadget, out of boredom, is overreacting to and sending people to jail for unintentional and minor transgressions by them against the law (such as sending a group of Girl Scouts to jail for selling cookies that were barely past the expiration date).
+To make things worse, he has been having problems with glitches that cause the wrong gadget to be activated whenever he commands.

-Tired of Gadget overfilling his jail unit for ridiculous reasons, Chief Quimby angrily puts Gadget on probation after Quimby's mother is charged for going slightly above the speed limit on a mostly-deserted highway.
+Tired of Gadget overfilling his jail unit for ridiculous reasons, Chief Quimby angrily puts Gadget on probation after Quimby's mother is charged for going slightly above the speed limit on a mostly deserted highway.
 At this time, Dr. Claw escapes from prison, seeking to exact revenge on Gadget for putting him in prison and to restart his multi-million-dollar empire.
-Mayor Wilson takes this opportunity to create and unveil an upgraded female Gadget-type robot, Gadget Model #2 (G2 for short), believing that the malfunctioning Gadget will soon be undone.
-Gadget begins to fall in love with G2, though she does not reciprocate as she prefers to work alone, viewing him as a nuisance but simultaneously appreciating his determination to fight crime.
+Mayor Wilson takes this opportunity to create and unveil an upgraded female Gadget-type robot, Gadget Model #2 (G2 for short), believing that the malfunctioning Gadget will soon be retired.
+Gadget begins to fall in love with G2, though she does not reciprocate as she prefers to work alone, viewing him as a nuisance, though she simultaneously appreciates his determination to fight crime.

 Dr. Claw hatches a new plan to steal five trillion dollars' worth of gold from the Federal Reserve.
 Gadget repeatedly attempts to stop him, but is continually foiled by his own bumbling and gadgetry glitches, which allow Claw's henchmen, Brick and McKibble, and their three additional recruits (Squint, Jungle Bob, and The Ninja) to steal components for the scheme unnoticed; his antics also prevent G2 from stopping Claw.
-Increasingly frustrated, Quimby eventually fires Gadget after Claw's men install a circuit override chip on Gadget at a science convention, allowing Claw to control him like a puppet and cause significant damage, despite that Gadget has enough evidence from scientists, including his scientist friend Baxter, to prove that it wasn't his fault.
-Gadget's niece Penny, who had been desiring to help Gadget with the case in spite of Gadget being against it due to her age, offers to help, but Gadget again refuses.
-Dejected at first, Penny quickly resolves to help Gadget and solve the case herself, and sets out to do so with the assistance of her dog Brain.
+Things soon come to a head when, at a science convention, Claw's men install a circuit override chip on Gadget, allowing Claw to control him like a puppet and cause significant damage.
+Despite the fact that Gadget has enough evidence from several scientists, including a friend of his, Baxter, to prove his innocence, an increasingly frustrated Quimby fires Gadget for the chaos at the science convention.
+Gadget's niece, Penny Brown, offers to help, having desired to help her uncle with the case in spite of him being against it due to her age, but Gadget again refuses.
+Dejected at first, Penny quickly resolves to help him and solve the case herself, and she sets out to do so with the assistance of her pet dog, Brain.